bitromortac/lndmanage/README.md

   predominantly be of outbound type, the node will have a large demand for inbound liquidity, which is something you want to exploit as a routing node.
+* ```recommend-nodes second-neighbors```: One way of positioning the node better in the network is to get connected to as many as possible other nodes with a least number of additional hops.
+With the `second-neighbors` command you can get a list of nodes that would give you the most new second neighbors, if you would open up a channel with.

 lndmanage supports a __channel annotation functionality__.
 This serves for remembering why a certain channel was opened.
 By adding the funding